 The virus is thought to be initially acquired from infected animals such as bats and non-human primates, but has potential for human-to-human transmission.
 Transmission occurs by close contact with body fluids of infected patients.
-The incubation period after infection is 1 to 21 days (typically 5-12 days) in 95% of patients, with a mean of 11.4 days in the 2014 outbreak.
+The incubation period after infection is 2 to 21 days (typically 3-12 days).
 Incubation periods may be shorter in children.
 Patients are not considered infectious until they develop symptoms.
 Human infection carries a high case fatality rate depending on the Ebola virus species and quality of supportive care available.

 Ebola virus infection is part of the group of conditions known as viral haemorrhagic fevers, and was formerly known as Ebola haemorrhagic fever.

 Liverpool School of Tropical Medicine and Royal Liverpool University Hospital